 \section{Introduction}

 A quantum system is defined as open when it interacts with other systems or an environment with several degrees of freedom.
 Such an interaction radically changes the dynamics of the system, e.g., making the dynamics propagator a non-unitary operator~\cite{PetruccioneBook,CarusoRMP2014}.
-The semi-classical effects of the interaction between a quantum system and the external environment can be reliably modeled by adding stochastic noise fields acting on operators governing the Hamiltonian evolution of the quantum system.
-As a result, the evolution of the system turns out to be described by stochastic quantum dynamics, e.g., the stochastic Schr\"{o}dinger equation, generating as solutions the functionals that are usually known as quantum trajectories~\cite{DaviesCMP1970,Wiseman1996,RivasBook2012,GheraNJP2016,MullerADP2017,RossiPRA2017}.
-An example of a relevant noise source, especially in biological and solid-state systems, is provided by the $1/f$ noise~\cite{WeissmanRMP1988,Book-Pink-noise}.
-This kind of noise, which decreases as a function of the frequency with a hyperbolic trend, is usually responsible for destroying the phase coherence terms of quantum operations implemented in solid-state devices~\cite{Paladino2014}.
-In order to prevent it, the prediction of the spectral properties on the external noise sources~\cite{MullerPRA2016,MullerSciRep2016,DegenReview2017,SzankowskiJPCM2017}, e.g., by means of quantum estimation methods~\cite{ParisBookEstimation}, is going to play a key role to enhance the performance of quantum technology devices~\cite{RonnowScience2014}.
+The semi-classical effects of the interaction between a quantum system and the external environment can be reliably modeled by adding stochastic noise fields on the operators that govern the Hamiltonian evolution of the quantum system.
+As a result, the evolution of the system turns out to be described by a stochastic Schr\"{o}dinger equation generating as solutions the functionals that are usually known as quantum trajectories~\cite{DaviesCMP1970,Wiseman1996,RivasBook2012,GheraNJP2016,MullerADP2017,RossiPRA2017}.
+An example of a relevant noise source -- especially in biological, solid-state systems and atomic clocks -- is provided by the $1/f$ noise~\cite{WeissmanRMP1988,Book-Pink-noise,Paladino2014,BorregaardPRL2013,NorciaScience2019,DorscherCommPhys2020}.
+This kind of noise, which decreases as a function of the frequency with a hyperbolic trend, is usually responsible for destroying the phase coherence terms of quantum operations.
+In order to amend it, the prediction of the spectral properties of the external noise sources~\cite{MullerPRA2016,MullerSciRep2016,DegenReview2017,SzankowskiJPCM2017}, e.g., by means of quantum estimation methods~\cite{ParisBookEstimation}, is going to play a key role to enhance the performance of quantum technology devices~\cite{RonnowScience2014}.